 WBC put super-middleweight status out to vote, three fighters in the mix

-The World Boxing Council will bid to end the confusion surrounding the super-middleweight division with a Board of Directors vote.
+The World Boxing Council will bid to end the super-middleweight division’s confusion with a Board of Directors vote.

-Following the closely fought and controversial ending to the vacant title clash between Anthony Dirrell and Avni Yildirim, the WBC has been forced to act.
+The WBC was forced to act following the closely fought and controversial ending to the vacant title clash between Anthony Dirrell and Avni Yildirim.

-The winner was due to immediately move on to face ex-champ David Benavidez.
+The winner was due to move on to face ex-champ David Benavidez immediately.
 This has now been made more complicated due to the ending of Dirrell v Yildirim.

-WBC chiefs are set to stage a formal discussion in order to clear up what happens next.
+WBC chiefs are set to stage a formal discussion to clear up what happens next.

-Releasing a statement over the weekend, the WBC hope to send out a ruling soon.
+Releasing a statement over the weekend, the WBC hopes to send out a ruling soon.

 On February 23, 2019, Anthony Dirrell fought Avni Yildirim for the then vacant WBC Super Middleweight World Championship.